 To traditional Aboriginal owners, it’s the fiery tears of a woman long since turned to stone by Biami, the sky god.
 Early explorers assumed Burning Mountain's billowing smoke and peak of grey, smouldering ash was an active volcano.
 It’s actually a combusting coal seam, that’s been smouldering under the surface of the earth for an estimated 5,500 years.
 The main attraction isn’t all though; it’s also the perfect place for a day walk, with scenic views across the valley.

 A popular pit stop with travellers, Burning Mountain Nature Reserve is a great place to pause for a break and soak up the unusual geological conditions.
 In fact, there’s nothing else quite like it in Australia.
 Bring binoculars for birdwatching, a water bottle, and sturdy shoes for a walk into the heart of the action.
 There’s even an information rotunda, ensuring you get the most out of your visit to this special place.

 Highlights in this park

-Burning Mountain walk is the best way to discover this unusual nature reserve, with information panels along an accessible 4.5km loop that has some st...
+Burning Mountain walk is the best way to discover this unusual nature reserve, with information panels along an accessible 4km return track that has s...